ltstein/Polaris/index.md

 Project North Star is under active develpment by the community and Leap Motion.

 ### Navigation

+- **RealSense Integration**- Interested in using the D435 and T265 for tracking and depth mapping.
+Learn more [here](RealSenseIntegration.md)

 - If you would like to donate to this project, please visit my paypal me link [here](https://paypal.me/lincolnstein).
 - If you want to see some great open source demos, check out [Pumori](https://www.pumori.io/)